-Ontario Soccer in consultation with its sport partners, Canada Soccer, the Canadian Sport Institute Ontario and the Ministry of Heritage, Sport, Tourism and Culture Industries, has developed for its membership this Return to Play Plan and Guide.
+Ontario Soccer in consultation with its sport partners, Canada Soccer and the Ministry of Heritage, Sport, Tourism and Culture Industries, has developed for its membership this Return to Play Plan and Guide.

 Canada Soccer has reviewed this document and is aligned with the Government of Ontario's amateur sport guidelines and protocols.